 Many outdoor kinds of wood weather well, but you can extend the life of your wooden bench by adding a weather-resistant stain or finish every few years.
 Additionally, a lightweight bench can be moved indoors during months of inclement weather, or you can add a tarp or cover to protect your investment.

 Aside from a work surface, most potting benches are designed with at least one additional shelf.
 This may be enough space, but if you need a little extra storage, look for an option with multiple shelves and built-in hooks.
 Some also have drawers, sinks, and other handy features for keeping all your gardening materials organized and within reach.

 How high should a potting bench be?

-Just like your kitchen countertops, manufactured potting benches come in standard sizes, generally 3 feet high.
+Just like your kitchen countertops, manufactured potting benches come in standard sizes, generally 3-feet high.
 When considering a design, the overriding consideration is comfort.
 Your potting bench should relieve the need to do a lot of bending and lifting.
-Most gardeners prefer to stand while working with soil and plants, however potting benches are available in heights to accommodate a sitting position.
+Most gardeners prefer to stand while working with soil and plants; however, potting benches are available in different heights to accommodate a sitting position.
 A tall person will benefit from a bench with work surfaces a few inches higher.

 Where do you put a potting bench?

 Locate your potting bench in a place that is easy to get to and convenient to your gardens.
 Most are placed outdoors.
 You will be working with soil and plants, so an outdoor location or a shed or greenhouse is best to avoid constant clean-up.
 If you set the bench on a patio or deck, you may find yourself doing a lot of sweeping.
 Other considerations include proximity to running water and bulk supplies.